 The Group uses a number of derivatives to mitigate the commodity price risk associated with its underlying oil revenue.
 Such commodity derivatives tend to be priced using benchmarks, such as Dated Brent, which correlate as far as possible to the underlying oil revenue.
 There is an economic relationship between the hedged items and the hedging instruments due to a common underlying, i.e. Dated Brent, between them.
 Forecast oil sales, which are based on Dated Brent, are hedged with options which have Dated Brent as reference price.
-An increase in Dated Brent will cause the value of the hedged item and hedging instrument to move in opposite directions.
-The Group has established a hedge ratio of 1:1 for the hedging relationships as the underlying risk of the commodity derivatives is identical to the hedged risk components.
+An increase in Dated Brent will cause the value of the hedging relationships as the underlying risk of the commodity derivatives is identical to the hedged risk components.
 To test the hedge effectiveness, the Group uses the hypothetical derivative method and compares the changes in the fair value of the hedging instruments against the changes in fair value of the hedged items attributable to the hedged risks.
 The Group hedges its estimated oil revenues on a portfolio basis, aggregating its oil revenues from substantially all of its African oil interests.